justinkim2015/karaoke-song-organizer/README.md

 Additionally, users are able to search and save karaoke stores either by nearby places or an address or name incase you find a great deal or amazing room setups.
 After saving a location the app will use several Google APIs to provide a map to the store and its hours of operation.

-The organization of the site was fairly simple, but the biggest difficulty I encountered when making this project was gathering the necessary informatio, especially lyric information.
+The organization of the site was fairly straightforward, but the biggest difficulty I encountered when making this project was gathering the necessary information, especially lyric information.
 It was difficult to find a free or cheaply priced API which provided full lyrics for the large number of songs I wanted to support.
-In the end I used the HTTParty gem along with webscraping in order to download the lyrics from Genius.com.
+In the end I used the HTTParty gem along with webscraping in order to get the lyrics from Genius.com.

 ## Technologies Used
 - Ruby on Rails